 Westerkerk is closed in the event of functions or third party events.
 Please view our diary for further details.

-Advent Evening Prayer at Westerkerk Amsterdam
+Evening Prayer in Lent at Westerkerk Amsterdam

 Hendrick de Keyser (1565-1621) was the architect of Westerkerk.
 Commissioned by the Amsterdam City Council, the church was built between 1620 and 1631.